imagineLife/big-site/content/mongo/aggregations/project.md

 # project
 Like map in js.
+Project shapes a new output in this step of the pipeline.

 ## Remove values
 Project can remove fields from being presented after this pipeline step.